2025 Fall and 2026 Winter start program maps

 The courses listed below are required for your first year of study in the Legal Studies program.
 Please choose 5 courses per semester:

-Semester 1 - 15 credit hours Course Course Title Fall 2023 LGLS 1000U Foundations of Legal Studies Fall 2023 SSCI 1910U Writing for the Social Sciences Winter 2024
+Semester 1 - 15 credit hours Course Course Title Fall LGLS 1000U Foundations of Legal Studies Fall SSCI 1910U Writing for the Social Sciences Fall (choose a course from list below) Fall (choose a course from list below) Fall (choose a course from list below) Winter 2026

-Semester 2 - 15 credit hours Course Course Title Winter 2024 SSCI 1300U Social Problems Winter 2024 POSC 1200U Introduction to Democracy in Theory & Practice Fall or Winter
+Semester 2 - 15 credit hours Course Course Title Winter SSCI 2300U Social Problems Winter POSC 1200U Introduction to Democracy in Theory & Practice Winter (choose a course from list below) Winter (choose a course from list below) Winter (choose a course from list below) Fall or Winter

 - COMM 1100U – Introduction to Communication and Digital Media Studies (Fall)